qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 Notice that your overview map is not really giving an overview of the forest area which is what you want.
 You want this map to represent the whole forest area and you want it to show only the background map and the :kbd:`forest_stands_2012` layer, and not display the sample plots.
 And also you want to lock its view so it does not change anymore whenever you change the visibility or order of the layers.

-* Go back to the map, but don't close the :guilabel:`Print composer`.
+* Go back to the map, but don't close the :guilabel:`Print Layout`.
 * Right click the :kbd:`forest_stands_2012` layer and click on :guilabel:`Zoom to Layer Extent`.
 * Deactivate all layers except for :kbd:`basic_map` and :kbd:`forest_stands_2012`.
-* Go back to the :guilabel:`Print composer`.
+* Go back to the :guilabel:`Print Layout`.
 * With the small map selected, click the :guilabel:`Set to map canvas extent` to set its extents to what you can see in the map window.
 * Lock the view for the overview map by checking :guilabel:`Lock layers for map item` under :guilabel:`Main properties`.